kmnx/wafflesolver/README.md

 # wafflesolver
-solver for the https://wafflegame.net/ word game
+solver for the https://wafflegame.net/ word game to find shortest path

 Steps:
 wordlist preprocessing,
 bruteforce with recursion to get solution,
-A*/Astar to find shortest path to solution
+Weighted BFS to find shortest path to solution